 The most frequently targeted countries by climate blended finance transactions over the past three years have been Kenya (14 transactions), Nigeria (13), India (12), Brazil (10) and Colombia (9).
 From an aggregate financing lens, the largest financing flows between 2020-2022 have targeted Brazil (\$4.7 billion), followed by India (\$2.2 billion).
-Brazil has received several large-scale transactions launched since 2020, including the previously mentioned LD Cellulose facility (\$1.2 billion) and the PUMA II project (\$2.1 billion).
-Likewise, India has benefitted from the Green Growth Equity Fund (\$741 million), a fund to allocate capital to environmentally conscious enterprises in India with a focus on renewable energy, resource efficiency, e-mobility, and energy services; and Axis Bank (\$400 million), a financial institution that secured funding to help grow its lending exposure to the e-mobility sector in India.
+Brazil been home to several large-scale transactions launched since 2020, including the previously mentioned LD Cellulose facility (\$1.2 billion) and the PUMA II project (\$2.1 billion).
+Likewise, India has benefited from the Green Growth Equity Fund (\$741 million), a fund that allocates capital to environmentally conscious enterprises in India with a focus on renewable energy, resource efficiency, e-mobility, and energy services; and Axis Bank (\$400 million), a financial institution that secured funding to help grow its lending exposure to the e-mobility sector in India.

 There are three recorded climate blended finance transactions in Ukraine.
 The country has recently emerged as a potential hub for green-led reconstruction efforts, with government officials campaigning for financing to become a world leader in low-carbon steel and renewable energy.
 It is estimated that Ukraine would need \$200 billion of investment to achieve this goal.
-Countries, including Figure 12: Number of climate blended finance transactions by country recipient, 2020-2022 the UK, are relying on tools such as guarantees to mobilize funding from MDBs into Ukraine.
+Countries, including the UK, are relying on tools such as guarantees to mobilize funding from MDBs into Ukraine.
 Increasing the use of climate blended finance could continue to mobilize part of this necessary funding.